-For members who qualify for a special enrollment period, the participant or district clerk must ensure that the appropriate form (Enrollment Form or Change Form is received by MUST within 60 days of the event, along with the appropriate supporting documentation as indicated on the form.
+For members who qualify for a special enrollment period, the participant or district clerk must ensure that the Universal Form is received by MUST within 60 days of the event, along with the appropriate supporting documentation as indicated on the form.

-Changes and corrections to employee demographics may be made at any time by completing the MUST Change Form and submitting the form to the school district’s HR/Payroll or District Clerk.
+Changes and corrections to employee demographics may be made at any time by completing the MUST Universal Form and submitting the form to the school district’s HR/Payroll or District Clerk.
 Demographic changes include:

 - Address changes

 - Social security number (SSN) corrections or updates

 - Birth of a child